sharon-lin/Sharon-Lin_John-Park_Yikai-Wang_Bloop/README.md

 - Issues with buffer/memory
  - Occasionally, the play [SEQUENCE] function will result in a SEG FAULT
- - This will terminate the program
+ - This will terminate the program if it occurs
   - Similar occurance with file I/O depending on sizes of files
    - Primarily due to limit sizes of files set during development